Back to The Church in Exile

 The Church in Exile: remnant fidelity where true altars remain under trial.

 After the Crucifixion, the Body of Christ was taken down from the Cross, wrapped in clean linen, and laid in a tomb hewn from rock.
 To the eyes of the world, this appeared as defeat, the extinguishing of the Light.
-Yet in this silence, this stillness, this hiddenness, the greatest victory in history was already unfolding.
+Yet in this silence, this stillness, and this hiddenness, the greatest victory in history was already unfolding.

 So too under the occupation of the Vatican II antichurch appears: